Fellowship Program Coordinator:

 - Expand clinical and/or basic science research

 UCSD is a site in the Movement Disorder Fellowship (MODIF) Match Network, a computerized match conducted by SFMatch, similar to the residency matching program.
-SFMatch applicant registration opens on Monday, April 1, 2013.
-The final date for submitting rank-order lists is Thursday, September 5, 2013 at 12:00 p.m.
-PST.
-See the SFMatch message to candidates.
+SFMatch applicant registration will open on March 1, 2018.
+The final date for submitting rank-order lists is Thursday, September 7, 2018, 12 noon PST.

 Participating sites are not allowed to offer a position outside the match, until after the match and Fellowship positions are left unfilled.